 Earl Lane reported that for Istomin ‘’the tension and physical requirements of performance often lead to perspiration which moistens his hands, causing his fingers to slip off the keys.
 When he is playing a piano with ivory keys, the problem is less severe, but when the keys are coated with plastic Istomin says the surface offers less grip.
 He has taken to brushing them lightly with steel wool to improve matters, and he uses a resin bag for his fingers.”

 Nervousness and adrenaline rushes could also disturb the playing and cause wrong notes.
 Stage fright, which had probably affected musicians of all epochs, became much more intense with the appearance of the LP.
 Audiences expected the same perfection as on a record, and wrong notes became unacceptable.
-As a consequence, musicians had to give priority to control over inspiration.
+As a consequence, musicians were forced to give priority to control over inspiration.
 Istomin regretted this, but admitted that he too was a victim of the obsession with perfection, as were the vast majority of his colleagues.

 Among the manifestations of stage fright, there is also the fear of memory lapses.
 Istomin hardly mentioned it and seemed to have never experienced any significant ones, but the possibility remained in his subconscious.

 To mitigate the consequences of stage fright (possibly complicated by problems caused by a deficient instrument, poorly adjusted lighting or unfavorable acoustics), Istomin relied primarily on repeating passages, sometimes very slowly.
 He wanted to create a kind of automatism by conditioning his reflexes, which would bring him technical safety and allow him to give free rein to inspiration.
 The limitation of his repertoire, in concerto and especially in recital, met the same concern.
-In chamber music, there was no question of playing a work that was not perfectly prepared, even he had the score in front of him.
+In chamber music, there was no question of playing a work that was not perfectly prepared, even though he had the score in front of him.

 Another way to reduce stage fright was for Istomin to stop performing as rarely as possible.
 From the mid-1950s to the early 1980s, his seasons almost always exceeded 100 concerts.
 Each time he resumed playing after a period of inactivity his stage fright seemed to reappear with more intensity!